cesium-ml/baselayer/doc/usage.md

       params: {}
 ```

+External services are imported in the last location mentioned in services.paths.
 To know more about external services, please refer to the [External Services documentation](extending.md#adding-external-services).

 ## Web Application